ReturnInfinity/BareMetal-Examples/c/03-hello-world-http/README.md

 ### Description:

-A C example that implements a very basic TCP/IP stack and web server.
+A C example that implements a very basic TCP/IP stack (with optional DHCP client) and web server.
 Based on [minIP](https://github.com/IanSeyler/minIP)

 ### Prerequisites: